hci-a-if-its-2019/assignment-3-aufawibowo/README.md

 # Usability Evaluation and Prototyping (again)
-> Usability Evaluation in this assignment is to evaluate your high-fidelity interactive-prototype with two participants:
-> the participant from the previous Contextual Inquiry (CI)
-> and an additional novice-participant with different demographics if possible.
-> Respectively, revise your prototype as an attempt to fix any problems found in this Usability Evaluation.

 ## Operating the Prototype
 [![Prototype Video](img/youtube.JPG)](https://youtu.be/hrTo85CiA-8)

----

 ## Part A: Usability Evaluation
-> In this part, you should prepare your high-fidelity interactive-prototype from the assignment 2.
-> Invite the participant from your previous CI to test the prototype.
-> You also need to invite one more novice participant.
-> As with the CI, you might need to videotape your sessions.
-> You can benefit from the videotape while writing your `Recording Transcript` later.

 ### 1. Brief Description of Participants
-> Describe your participants in bullets or sentences.
-> The description should contain their demographic (age, gender, occupation),
-> their skill level in using the system, and your reasons choosing them.
-> The description should NOT contain any personally identifiable information.

 #### a.
 Description of Participant 1
  - Age around 20-25
  - Is never use trading/investing apps before